Reexamine the dark matter scenario accounting for the positron excess in a new cosmic ray propagation model: RESULTS DISCUSSION

 It is important to note that due to the enhanced production of secondary $e^{\pm}$ in the SDD model, the rescaling factors required to reproduce the data for secondary $e^{\pm}$ are significantly smaller compared to previous works~\cite{Lin:2014vja,Wang:2018pcc} utilizing the standard diffusion-reacceleration model.
 Specifically, the rescaling factors for secondary $e^{\pm}$ in the SDD model are found to be 1.694 and 1.783 for the $\tau^+\tau^-$ and $\mu^+\mu^-$ channels respectively, in contrast to previous studies where values of $c_{e^{\pm}}$ around 3 are typically employed.
 Another noteworthy consequence of the SDD model's capability to generate a greater number of secondary $e^{\pm}$ is that the contribution of positrons from the additional source never surpasses that of the secondary component.
 This finding stands in contrast to the results obtained using the standard propagation model, where the contribution of positrons from the additional source dominates over the secondary component above tens of GeV.

 As for the solar modulation potential, we obtain reasonable results within the range of $0.5-0.7$ GV, consistent with the values obtained from the fitting to nuclei data.
-This represents a significant improvement compared to the results obtained using the standard propagation model, where the modulation potentials are typically larger than 1 GV, which is deemed unphysical based on our understanding of solar modulation from the fitting to nuclei data.
-An interesting observation regarding the modulation potential is that the potential for positively charged particles $\phi_{e^+}$, is larger than that for negatively charged particles $\phi_{e^-}$, by approximately $0.1$ GV.
+This represents a significant improvement compared to the results obtained using the standard propagation model, where the modulation potentials are typically larger than 1 GV, { which is at odds with the potentials reconstructed from the CR data and neutron monitor observations in the AMS-02 periods~\cite{Ghelfi_2017,Zhu:2018jbk,Koldobskiy:2023prp}.} An interesting observation regarding the modulation potential is that the potential for positively charged particles $\phi_{e^+}$, is larger than that for negatively charged particles $\phi_{e^-}$, by approximately $0.1$ GV.
 This finding is in agreement with the case of the CR proton and antiproton~\cite{Lin:2019ljc}.